rachlbrown/rust-core/README.md

 If the C standard library is available, pass `--cfg libc` to `rustc`.

+# Building

+Currently, building to bytecode with `--emit-llvm` and then compiling/linking with `clang` is recommended.
+The Rust compiler is missing switches like `-ffreestanding`, `-fno-builtin` and a way to avoid linking in support libraries.
+Using `clang` also allows whole program optimization across a mixed Rust and C codebase.

 # C standard library

 Support for the C11 standard is currently assumed, and workarounds can be done